 - AREMOS is no longer developed actively.
-AREMOS and Gekko command files are are similar in structure, and Gekko offers an automatic translator from AREMOS to Gekko syntax.
+AREMOS and Gekko command files are similar in structure, and Gekko offers an automatic translator from AREMOS to Gekko syntax.
 Gekko 2.0 (and 3.0) implements large parts of AREMOS functionality, cf. the comparison of AREMOS and Gekko.

 - EViews is a software package for statistics and econometric modeling.
-EViews offers a rich GUI for interactive statistics etc. The EViews command language, and the organization of workspaces may be a bit cumbersome compared to Gekko, not least for data management purpose, cf. the comparison of EViews and Gekko.
+EViews offers a rich GUI for interactive statistics etc. The EViews command language, and the organization of workspaces may be a bit cumbersome compared to Gekko, at least for data management purpose, cf. the comparison of EViews and Gekko.